The moon is high up in the sky and it’s spring.

 — Fernando Pessoa, The Shepherd in Love (1914)

 The Lune’s Spring edition (2017) features three radical short collections of new lyric and prose poetry: Mark DuCharme's Counter Fluencies 1-20, Tara Walker's Pill, and j/j hastain's Priest/ess.
-By strange gravity of music in method, each poet investigates the consumptive power of language, revealing—in detail at turns familiar, peculiar, and shocking—the secret grace of our verbal depths.
+By strange gravity of music in method, each poet investigates the consumptive power of language, revealing—in detail at turns familiar, peculiar, and shocking—the secret grace of conception.

 is the author of The Unfinished: Books I-VI, Answer, The Sensory Cabinet, The Crowd Poems, Infinity Subsections and Cosmopolitan Tremble, among others.
 He sees the poem, in part, as a refusal of utilitarian language, which is ironic, because he teaches composition.